State-of-War-PostBar/Blue-Alert/docs/specs/swm.md

     []

+Spaces are not allowed in block names.
+E.g.

+    [building 321]

+Everything after g and before [ will be discarded.

 ## Raw Strings

 Use `"` to group a raw string.
 Anything, including line separators and comment characters will be treated as part of the raw string.
+_You cannot use `"` itself as a part of some value._

     speech = "yoU kNow i aLwaYs wA n //0---------251--14